zakariae87/Mastering-LED-Matrix-With-STM32F4xx/README.md

 In this projet, i focused on MAX7219 That not use the SPI interface.

-Please refer to the Word Document that explain in all
+Please refer to the Word Document that explain in all, the procedure that define the communication bewtwen µC and MAX7219.